 When you come for the first time in a wine shop, the good vintner asks you what kind of wine you are searching for, what is your taste, what you want to pair it with, how much you want to spend.

 He or she talks with you, understanding what bottle you’d buy, if you are interested to well known wines or you like to do experiments.

 Tell me who you are and I sell you the right wine

 Your answers help the wine seller to show you the right bottle.
 Bright Cellars is a tech wine startup does the same thing, just using an algorithm.

 Their users pay a monthly subscribers, effaceable at any time and without purchase restrictions.
-When they subscribe it, the platform ask them some questions about wine, favorite food, based on a specific schema to know consumer preferences.
+When they subscribe it, the platform ask some questions about wine and favorite food to know consumer preferences.

-Thanks your answers, Bright Cellars display you four different bottle every month for 60$: based on your preferences, bottles change, so to satisfy the wine lover taste.
+Thanks answers, Bright Cellars display you four different bottles every month for 60$; they are based on your preferences, bottles change, so satisfy the wine lover taste.

 It’s the same way as Netflix or Spotify work, asking your favorite genre and suggesting a different movie or song.
 Very simple, really working.

 Two MIT graduates, Joseph Laurendi and Richard Yau, four years after their degree meet themselves again and thought to build this startup, creating Bright Cellars in 2014.